miklevin/MikeLev.in/_posts/2025-03-19-ollama-on-macos-gemma3.md

 Pipulate takes processes that you perfect in a Notebook -- ***processes*** that usually ***populate*** using ***Python Pandas,*** and other ***pip*** installed
 ***packages***...
 That's what it is to Pipulate!
 That's what Pipulate is.

+Okay, the Pipulate page is updated with a bit better of an introduction.

+I'm receiving the questions about the agenda for tomorrow.
+Let's really connect these dots!